 Clearcoat material with Enscape orange selected as the base color.

-All texture slots used & their texture buttons above the settings
+All texture slots used and their texture buttons above the settings

 By clicking any of the texture symbols at the top of the Enscape Material Editor, or any of the blue and underlined image file names next to “Texture”, you’ll enter the actual Texture Editor interface.